mahmoud-alfadel/DepReveal/README.md

 EXAMPLE
 -----------
-To help you use the tool, we show below an example of running the tool on a popular Node.js project called Wiki.js.
+To help you use the tool, we show below an example of running the tool on a popular Node.js project called React-native from Facebook.
 We assume that the tool is already installed.
 We use the following command to run the tool:
 ```
-dependency_reveal -o report.csv https://github.com/Requarks/wiki
+dependency_reveal -o report.csv https://github.com/facebook/react-native
 ```
 The previous command uses the two arguments:
 * The first argument (optional) is the name & path of the output CSV file.
 By default, it will save in the current folder.